VoronDesign/VoronUsers/printer_mods/PurchenZuPoden/V0SKIRT_W_DISPLAY/README.md

 - All parts are also available as a step file if you need to modify or adapt them

-- add the display chapter to your printer.cfg in klipper
+- add the display chapter to your printer.cfg in klipper (Display_Config.txt)

-- use the attached schematic for the wiring
+- use the attached schematic for the wiring (Display_wiring.png)

 - The small bottom acrylic panel in the back is not used